-How to Start an Herb Garden From Seed
+How to Grow an Herb Garden From Seed

 By Robie Benve

 Herb seedlings can be purchased, but starting your own can be much more economical, especially if you have a big garden.
 Also, some unusual varieties or less common herbs may not be available as plants.
-And starting herbs from seeds can be fun!
+Plus starting herbs from seeds can be fun and rewarding!

-Some herb seeds can be sown into the garden but others need the extended time to grow that you can provide only starting indoors.
+Some herbs can be sown into the garden, but others need the extended time to grow that you can provide only starting indoors.
 Some herbs with a long growing season are: cumin, germander, lemon balm, rosemary, sesame, and valerian.

 Other herbs may not need to be started indoor, but will flower or be ready for harvest much sooner if they are, like basil.